 scala - strange behavior while pattern matching -

-result means extractor input value unsuccessful, other extractors can considered, if no other specified, should throw matcherror
+the none result means extractor input value unsuccessful, other extractors can considered, if no other specified, should throw matcherror. documentation:

 this equivalent